Varicella-Zoster Virus DNA Detection by Real-Time PCR (View in report form.)

 Dry swab; swab specimen not in M4 transport media; specimen not refrigerated prior to transport; specimen not received in a sterile sealed container; specimen not closed properly and leaked into transport bag; excessive delay in transport; inappropriate specimen container; specimen unlabeled or mislabeled.

-200 microliters of CSF or one sway in M4 transport media
+1 mL of CSF or one swab in M4 transport media

 |HANDLING INSTRUCTIONS: ||